 From March 16, all foreign nationals in Vietnam (as well as all Vietnamese citizens) are required to wear face masks in public areas and throughout every domestic or international flight from and to Vietnam.

-Numerous hotels, attractions and activities are closed until further notice.
+Numerous hotels, attractions and activities (including F1 Vietnam Grand Prix) are closed until further notice.

 See below some destinations (related to ASIA DMC's programs) temporarily closed due to COVID-19 (updated daily):